olii-dev/Portfolio/README.md

   1. [Animate the desk photo](#3-animate-desk-photo)
   1. [Add a new section](#4-add-a-new-section)

-> 👋 Getting Copilot access
->
-> If you don't yet have Copilot access, you can [request it here](https://github.com/login?return_to=%2fgithub-copilot%2fsignup).
-If you are a student, you can get Copilot for **FREE** [following these instructions](https://techcommunity.microsoft.com/t5/educator-developer-blog/step-by-step-setting-up-github-student-and-github-copilot-as-an/ba-p/3736279?WT.mc_id=academic-0000-sagibbon).
->
 > To ensure that Copilot is running correctly, navigate to the extension tab in your Codespace and check the status of the Copilot extension.
 If the status is inactive, recreate the Codespace, and enable the extension to ensure that it is activated.

 ### 1. Customize your Codespace